harshitpaunikar1/Project-9/.github/project-buildup-history.md

 - Task summary: Closer to the end, I was mostly tightening things up instead of inventing new scope.
 The job for the day was to inspect metrics and error cases so the result is believable so the final result looked a bit more complete.
 Toward the end I mostly kept trimming weird bits, fixing wording, and tying the loose parts together.
 Most of the progress here came from patient cleanup more than anything flashy.
 - Deliverable: Ended the day with evaluation notes in hand, plus a few side notes on what still needed fixing later.
 It was not super polished, just stable enough that I felt okay moving forward.
+## 2021-05-18 - Day 8: Evaluation

+- Task summary: Spent another hour on this: the test I wrote this morning had a hardcoded path, swapped it for a relative one.
+- Deliverable: One of those satisfying small wins.